 In light of emerging data and ongoing risk assessment, it may be necessary to make changes to the protocol or to other study documentation (e.g. patient information sheets).
 It is good practice to use a version numbering system on all study documentation, so that you and your research team are able to ensure that you are working from the correct documents.
 Any amendment must be effectively communicated to the research team and collaborators, including the date of implementation.

-Research ethics committee: If such changes are substantial (see NRES SOPs below for help in identifying substantial amendments), you should submit a completed Notice of Substantial Amendment form, which can be generated from IRAS.
+Research ethics committee: If such changes are substantial (see HRA Amendments resource below for help in identifying substantial amendments), you should submit a completed Notice of Amendment form, which can be generated from IRAS.
 This will be submitted to the main REC, together with any changes to be made to study documentation.
 Details of non-substantial amendments need only be notified for information.
 If you are not sure if your amendment is substantial, contact the main REC for advice.

-Research and Development / Sponsor: Similarly you should notify NHS and/or University Research and Development offices and your study sponsor of any amendments.
+University Research Offices / Sponsor: Similarly you should notify University Research Offices and your study sponsor of any amendments.
 Any external audit of your study will monitor adherence to the most recently approved protocol.

 Funder: If amendments are likely to impact significantly on your funding arrangements, you should also notify the relevant funding body.

 Clinical Trials of Investigational Medicinal Products: Be aware that if you are conducting a clinical trial of an investigational medicinal product your sponsor (probably through the Chief Investigator) is required to submit a notice of amendment to both the ethics committee and the MHRA.

 Medical Devices: The MHRA must approve of all amendments to the device, the clinical investigation plan, Investigators or participating institutions.

 Information on substantial and non-substantial amendments, how to prepare amendments and which review bodies need to approve these or be notified.Good Practice for all research Date added: 29 October 2008